wixplosives/stylable.io/docs/guides/walkthrough/namespace.md

 ## Supported symbols

-We've only mentioned classes up to this point, but in CSS there are many other symbols that share the same naming context and require namespacing to avoid poitential conflicts.
+We've only mentioned classes up to this point, but in CSS there are many other symbols that share the same naming context and require namespacing to avoid potential conflicts.

 Symbols that Stylable namespaces: